Probabilistic and approximate universal quantum purification machines: Comparison with cloning, controlization, and average purification

 Unlike our task, the production of such an average is compatible with the linearity and positivity of quantum theory.
-For this reason, it is physically realizable and can be implemented efficiently with quantum circuits~\cite{tang2025,girardi2026,girardi2025,yoshida2025}.
+For this reason, it is physically realizable and can be implemented efficiently with quantum circuits~\cite{chen2024localtestunitarilyinvariant,chen2025quantumchanneltomographyestimation,tang2025,girardi2025random,girardi2025random2,yoshida2025}.
 These protocols have applications to the optimal tomography of mixed states and non-unitary channels.
-However, when the average-purification protocol of Refs.~\cite{tang2025,girardi2026,girardi2025,yoshida2025} is applied to our setting, it is effectively equivalent to appending a maximally mixed state to the environment, as discussed in Sec.~\ref{app::appendenvironment}.
+In fact, it is known for property-testing problems in general, having access to a purification of a quantum state or channel does not offer advantage compared to its mixed form~\cite{chen2024localtestunitarilyinvariant,chen2025quantumchanneltomographyestimation}.
+However, when the average-purification protocol of Refs.~\cite{chen2024localtestunitarilyinvariant,chen2025quantumchanneltomographyestimation,tang2025,girardi2025random,girardi2025random2,yoshida2025} is applied to our setting, it is effectively equivalent to appending a maximally mixed state to the environment, as discussed in Sec.~\ref{app::appendenvironment}.
 As we show here, this strategy does not, in general, provide a good approximation to a randomly sampled purification of the input channel.

-This suggests the existence of alternative quantum information tasks in which a (hypothetical) randomly sampled purification---and an optimal universal approximate purification machine---could outperform the average purification protocol of Refs.~\cite{tang2025,girardi2026,girardi2025,yoshida2025}.
+This suggests the existence of alternative quantum information tasks, unlike property testing~\cite{chen2024localtestunitarilyinvariant,chen2025quantumchanneltomographyestimation}, in which access to a randomly sampled purification---and to an optimal universal approximate purification machine---could outperform the average purification protocol of Refs.~\cite{tang2025,girardi2025random,girardi2025random2,yoshida2025}.
 Characterizing such tasks remains an interesting direction for future work.